Shape of Thought: Progressive Object Assembly via Visual Chain-of-Thought: Methodology

 \paragraph{Why \textsc{SoT-26K}?} Progressive assembly requires supervision beyond goal conditioning: the model must learn \emph{how} structure evolves, step by step, with each textual decision grounded by a corresponding visual state.
 We therefore curate \textsc{SoT-26K}, a large-scale collection of \emph{step-aligned} interleaved state--rationale traces.
 Two design principles make supervision more unambiguous.
 First, we enforce a fine-grained schedule where each step introduces a small batch of leaf parts that together form one semantic component, capped by a maximum batch size (e.g., 15–25 leaf parts per step for complex objects), yielding a uniquely defined structural delta $\Delta P_n$.
 Second, we constrain each rationale to a lightweight slot schema---(\emph{new component}) + (\emph{attachment relation}) + (\emph{anchor on existing structure})---to promote semantic consistency and discourage free-form hallucinations.

 \paragraph{Dataset overview.}

 \textsc{SoT-26K} contains \textbf{25,929} object traces (denoted as \textsc{26K} for brevity) across \textbf{24} diverse object categories, each paired with a single goal prompt $x$ describing the target object.
 Although derived from part-based 3D CAD assets dataset PartNet \cite{mo2019partnet}, \textsc{SoT-26K} is packaged as a vision--language dataset: all supervision is delivered via \emph{2D renderings} produced by a fixed Blender protocol under a canonical front camera.
-Future work will extend to multi-view settings with left/right/back cameras.
+Auxiliary left/right/back renders support multi-view evaluation and analysis.

 \paragraph{Interleaved trace definition.} Each instance is represented as a progressive assembly trace

 where $x$ is the goal prompt, $v_n$ is the rendered image of the cumulative assembly at step $n$, and $z_n$ is a concise rationale grounded in the transition from step $n{-}1$ to $n$.
 Let $P_{\le n}$ denote the cumulative set of assembled parts at step $n$ (with $P_{\le 0}=\varnothing$).
 Under our fine-grained assembly schedule, the newly added parts at step $n$ are uniquely defined as